-This post is to go with my YouTube Video on improving your home recording visuals.
+This article is part of my step by step guide to Recording Your Piano at Home and accompanies my YouTube Video on improving your home recording visuals.

 When I first started to create short videos to post on my Facebook Page of myself playing the pieces I’d learned, one thing that was really apparent was that visually, watching someone play piano isn’t vastly engaging for your eyes (it’s mainly for the pleasure of your ears).

-If you watch a music video, you’ll have lots of movement and camera angles.
-Singers and guitarists can run all over the place and filming in cool locations (on rooftops, on beaches) is also common to keep your eyes engaged.
+Music videos are no different.
+We have lots of movement and camera angles.
+Singers and guitarists can run all over the place.
+Filming in cool locations (on rooftops, on beaches and the like) is also common to keep our eyes engaged.

-With a piano, you’re much more limited – you can’t really move around much – it’s your hands that do most of the moving.
-Also, your piano isn’t the most portable of instruments – although admittedly it never stopped the Piano Guys.
+With a piano, we’re much more limited – we can’t really move around much – it’s our hands that do the dancing.
+Also, the piano isn’t the most portable of instruments – although admittedly it never stopped the Piano Guys.

 However, unless we want to take our Piano up a mountain, we need to think of other ways to add interest and vary the visuals.

-This where what is known as B Roll comes in handy – and we can apply the same principle to creating a video of ourselves playing.
-When we were looking at audio enhancement in the previous posts and videos, we only really considered having a single, fixed camera angle taking the video of us playing …. think of this as the ‘A Roll’ – or the main view.
-Now, we are going to see how we can introduce more interest by adding different camera angles, images and cutting from the main view to alternative views – which can even be things like photos, screenshots of the score or other graphics – and back again.
-This is the B Roll.
+Next, we are going to introduce more interest by adding different camera angles, images and cutting from the main view to alternative views – which can even be things like photos, screenshots of the score or other graphics – and back again.
+This is the what they term as B Roll.

-Generally, I’ll film my main view (where I record the audio at the same time) focussing on my hands … here it’s important that your fingers move in time to the music and that you can synchronise the audio and video nicely in iMovie.
+Generally, I’ll film my main view focussing on my hands … here it’s important that your fingers move in time to the music and that you can synchronise the audio and video nicely in iMovie as we saw in the article I linked above.
 I then film 2 or 3 alternative camera angles separately (by playing along to the main version I’ve recorded).

 Editing is simpler than you think